-Today, there are over a dozen different review sites that house reviews on dental practices.
+Today, there are over a dozen different dental review sites that house reviews on practices just like yours.
 From the familiar giant Google,who leads the pack with nearly 50% of the share of online reviews, to the very smallest of foes, such as the Better Business Bureau with just a handful of not so nice things to say, dentists have their work cut out for them managing their online reputation.

 - Developed for dentists.
 Yay!
 Connects with your patient software (in most cases).
 Saves your team from having to do the ask.
 (That’s why we like it.)